AI MedTech Match Grand Challenge

 • All scores will be tallied by the Wolverine Den at the conclusion of Pitch Day

-The winners of the competition will be announced within 3 days after Pitch Day.
+The winners of the competition will be announced within 3 business days after Pitch Day.

 • All teams that present will be provided written feedback from the Wolverine Den